Skip to main content

 If you have existing external blockchain nodes that you would like to use instead of deploying them into your cluster, you can skip this section, but make sure that you can access those nodes securely (e.g. via an internal network, or using HTTPS and authentication).

-Launchpad comes with Namespace definitions for a number of blockchain networks, including Ethereum Mainnet, Ethereum Goerli Testnet, Gnosis Chain Mainnet, Polygon mainnet, Abitrum Mainnet, Avalanche Mainnet, Celo Mainnet and others.
+Launchpad comes with Namespace definitions for a number of blockchain networks, including Ethereum Mainnet, Ethereum Sepolia Testnet, Gnosis Chain Mainnet, Polygon mainnet, Abitrum One, Arbitrum Sepolia, Celo Mainnet and others.
 Using those Namespaces, you can easily deploy blockchain nodes for the networks you want to index into your cluster.

-(optional, eth-goerli) Install Erigon, Nimbus and Proxyd for Ethereum Goerli
+(optional, arbitrum-sepolia) Install Arbitrum Nitro and Proxyd for Arbitrum Sepolia

 helmfiles: